ethanluoyc/lxm3/examples/jax_gpu/README.md

 ```

 #### Running on the cluster
-Now let's try running the example on the cluster.

-_Note: this example was tested on the CS HPC cluster_.
+_Note: this example was tested on the [HPC cluster](https://hpc.cs.ucl.ac.uk/) from the CS department.
-Unfortunately, different clusters have different ways of
+Unfortunately, different SGE clusters have different ways of
 specifying job requirements so you may have to modify
 the `JobRequirements` in `launcher.py` to make it work on
-a different cluster.
+a different cluster._

+Now let's try running the example on the cluster.
 ```bash
 lxm3 launch launcher.py -- --lxm_config lxm.toml --launch_on_cluster
 ```